ItaiAdd/ModelWorks2/README.md

     ```bash
     git push -u origin <BRANCH-NAME>
     ```
-4. Create a pull request on GitHub and move the issue to 'In Review' on the Jira board.
+4. Create a pull request on GitHub and move the issue to 'Needs Review' on the Jira board.